-In another high-profile court battle, the firm is helping a UK government entity to resist enforcement of a £128 million ICC award in favour of Iran’s ministry of defence, relating to military sales contracts terminated in the wake of the Iranian revolution of 1979.
-In early 2020, the Court of Appeal in London confirmed that Iran is not entitled to interest that has accrued on the award since the ministry became the target of EU sanctions.
+A UK government entity has been using the firm to resist enforcement of a £128 million ICC award in favour of Iran’s ministry of defence, relating to military sales contracts terminated in the wake of the Iranian revolution of 1979.

 The head of dispute resolution at a major international oil company that retained the firm for drilling-related disputes in Iraq says he sees it as an “extension” of his in-house team and praises the quality of its advice, which prioritises business sense and commercial objective over “esoteric legal argument”.

 He describes partner Alex Panayides as “on the ball” and adds: “Whether he’s on a plane or in a meeting halfway around the world, a response to your question is guaranteed.”
 The client also praises Paul Coates, whose “measured and calming approach” will make him “a worthy partner someday soon”.